domeniko-gentner/tweet2hugo/README.md

 {{ end }}
 ```

-Between these you can simple call the keys from the json, so `name` in dict `user` becomes simple `{{ .user.name }}`.
+Between these you can call the keys from the json, so `name` in dict `user` becomes simply `{{ .user.name }}`.
 Neato, isn't it?
 If you want to know how it looks like, head over to my [website](https://tuxstash.de/) and scroll down
 to the footer.

 ## Excluding hashtags

 Sometimes you do not want a tweet to decorate the hard work you call your web home.
-You can add the following to `twitter.json`
-to exclude certain hashtags:
+You can edit the following in `twitter.json` to exclude certain hashtags:

 ```
 "exclude": [